-Public Facilities: Prior to the issuance of certificate of occupancy, the developer shall prove adequate public facilities and utilities are available.
+Public Facilities: Prior to occupancy, the developer shall prove adequate public facilities and utilities are available.

 7. The proposed site plan conforms to the standards within the adopted La Pine Transportation System Plan (TSP), as may be amended from time to time, unless other design standards are specifically approved by the city.